Marguelgtz/assignment-lfl-directory/README.md

 ## Dev notes

 ### MVC Arquitecture
-`**app.js**` with the App class we can create object components and which will be handled through the MVC Architecture `**router.js**` is looking at window.location hash waithing for a change or a Dom reload to check route and if it matches with component execute the view function of the component
+`**app.js**` with the App class we can create object components and which will be handled through the MVC Architecture.\
+`**router.js**` is looking at window.location hash waithing for a change or a Dom reload to check route and if it matches with component execute the view function of the component

 ### Functionality